Galileo (Japanese TV series)

+The series released three special feature-length episodes.
+"Galileo: Episode Zero", set three years before the first episode of season one, aired on October 4, 2008, on the same day as the release of the film Suspect X. Special episode "Galileo XX: Kaoru Utsumi's Last Case" (ガリレオXX内海薫最後の事件), a prequel of season two, premiered on Fuji TV on June 22, 2013, followed by Midsummer's Equation (真夏の方程式, Manatsu no hōteishiki) on June 29, 2013.

+Galileo became available on Netflix in January 2025.
+Season two on Netflix includes "Galileo XX: Kaoru Utsumi's Last Case" as episode 12.

 Premise

 Kaoru Utsumi, a rookie detective who has just been reassigned to the criminal division, finds the investigation of her first murder case stalled by seemingly-supernatural phenomena surrounding the event.
 She seeks help from Shunpei Kusanagi, a senior detective at the police headquarter famous as a "Mystery Hunter".
 Kusanagi, however, reveals to Utsumi that he was only able to solve the cases thanks to his college friend, Teito University professor Manabu Yukawa.
 Yukawa is a tall, handsome, brilliant but eccentric scientist who is interested in nothing but physics, while Utsumi is a hot-blooded detective with a strong sense of justice.
 Together, the odd pair solves many difficult and seemingly impossible events with their individual talents.